Tate cohomology of Whittaker lattices and base change of generic representations of ${\rm GL}_n$: Introduction

 We briefly explain the contents of this article.
-In Section $2$, we recall various notations, conventions on integral representations, Whittaker models and Kirillov models.
-In Section $3$, we collect various results on local constants both in mod-$l$ and $l$-adic settings.
-In Section 4, we put some well known results from $l$-adic local Langlands correspondence.
-In Section 5, we recall and set up some initial results on Tate cohomology on lattices on smooth representations.
-In section 6, we prove Theorem (\ref{intro_n_thm}).
+In Section \ref{x}, we recall various notations, conventions on integral representations, Whittaker models and Kirillov models.
+In Section \ref{Deligne_rep_section}, we collect various results on local constants both in mod-$l$ and $l$-adic settings.
+In Section \ref{LLC_section}, we put some well known results from $l$-adic local Langlands correspondence.
+In Section \ref{Tate_cohomology}, we recall and set up some initial results on Tate cohomology of smooth integral representations as well as mod-$l$ representations.
+In Section \ref{Tate_main_result}, we begin with a few observations on compatibility of Jacquet and twisted Jacquet functors with Tate cohomology.
+Then we prove our main result Theorem \ref{noncuspidal_n_thm}.
+In Sections \ref{Tate_Zelevinsky} and \ref{Tate_generic}, in the banal case, we completely compute the Tate cohomology of the representations $Z(\Delta)$ and $L(\Delta)$ using Theorem \ref{noncuspidal_n_thm}.

+{\it Acknowledgements} We express our deep gratitude to the anonymous referee for his careful reading of the manuscript and for various suggestions.
+We thank Tony Feng for his interest and encouragement, and to Akshay Venkatesh and Guy Henniart for their interest in this work.